un1c0rn-the-pwnie/House_of_Disruption/README.md

 # House of disruption
 In this article I will describe a new powerful heap house I crafted which is applicable from glibc versions `2.26` until `2.35` (latest at the moment of writing this article).
 It's a pretty simple House but quite powerful with what you can do with it!

-The main idea behind house of madness is: by performing a simple large bin attack (which until 2.35 is unpatched) against `tcache` pointer, we can fool glibc into thinking that `tcache` is somewhere else on the heap.
+The main idea behind house of disruption is: by performing a simple large bin attack (which until 2.35 is unpatched) against `tcache` pointer, we can fool glibc into thinking that `tcache` is somewhere else on the heap.
 By crafting a fake tcache inside the large bin which `tcache` pointer is pointing to after the large bin attack, we can easily make `malloc` to return arbitrary chunks.

 The only requirements for the house of maddness is a libc leak which we need inorder to locate the `tcache` pointer in memory and the ability to perform a large bin attack.
 Quite minimalistic isn't?

 # Dive into malloc internals
-For the house of madness actually we just need to understand how tcache returns free tcache chunks back to the program.
+For the house of disruption actually we just need to understand how tcache returns free tcache chunks back to the program.
 ```c
 static __always_inline void *
 tcache_get (size_t tc_idx)